 Ascendant Resources is one of the few publicly-traded zinc producers well-positioned to take advantage of this positive price environment.

 - Producing asset: The El Mochito mine has been in operation for over 70 years.

 - Production expansion: Implementing operational efficiencies to increase mill throughput to 2,200 tpd by early 2018.

 - Potential to further expand production by increasing mill capacity to 3,000 tpd with modest capital investment of around $5 million.

 - Attractive economics: Initial goal to return the mine to a minimum 90 million pounds per annum ZnEq production, at all-in-sustaining costs (AISC) of $0.82 per zinc-equivalent pound.

 - Exploration potential: Plans to increase the mine life from its current 12 years through the drilling of extensions to existing ore zones and targeted numerous historical but underexplored zinc targets.

-- Institutional buy-in: Institutional investors comprise over 50 percent of total shareholder allocation.
-CQS, a London-based natural resources hedge fund, and Vancouver-based Vertex One Asset Management, each own 19.9 percent of the shares; CIBC Asset Management 14.7 percent; Management and directors roughly 12 percent.
+- Institutional buy-in: CQS, a London-based natural resources hedge fund, and Vancouver-based Vertex One Asset Management, each own 13.2 percent of the shares; MM Asset Management Inc 10.4 percent; management and directors roughly 17 percent.